PlasmaARC/ToDo-List-Web-App/readme.md

-#JavaScript Projects
+# JavaScript Projects
-This is a self challenge taken by me to master the Javascript.
-I will be making 10 Javascript Projects which willhelp me master Javascript(I am claiming it by myself.) ..Still a long way to go..
+This is a task I set for myself to become proficient in Javascript.
+I'll be working on ten JavaScript projects that will help me become proficient in the language (I'm claiming this on my own).
+There is still plenty to do.

-I have learn all of the basics fundamentals of the language and alos some of the popular frameworks and libraries of the Javascript.
-I know React.js, Next.js, Angular.js and still learning.
-From this point on only going to make projects on all this topics.
+I've studied all of the language's foundational concepts as well as some of the most well-liked JavaScript frameworks and modules.
+I am still learning, but I am familiar with React.js, Next.js, and Angular.js.
+I'm only going to create projects on all of these subjects from now on.

 ```
-First Step: I will be making 5 basic Javascript Projects.
+First Project: Made a Todo List App.
 ````